Trackunit/developer-hub/sdk-docs/guides-tutorials/extracting-data.md

 In this example, we will use the Rest Machine API.

-1. Open a Terminal or Command Window and enter the npm i @trackunit/rest-machine command to Install the machine Rest API:
+1. Open a Terminal or Command Window and enter the npm install @trackunit/rest-machine command to Install the machine Rest API:

 ```
-npm i @trackunit/rest-machines
+npm install @trackunit/rest-machines
 ```